-Adjust spring preload by turning adjusting cam accordingly, with the adjusting wrench in vehicle tool kit.
+Adjust spring preload by turning adjusting cam accordingly, with the adjusting wrench in vehicle tool kit

-Turn the adjustment cams clockwise for a firmer ride and rough trail condition or when carrying cargo or pulling a trailer.
+Turn the adjustment cams clockwise for a firmer ride and rough road condition or when carrying cargo or pulling a trailer.

-Turn the adjustment cams counterclockwise for a light load and a smooth trail condition.
+Turn the adjustment cams counterclockwise for a light load and a smooth road condition

-1. Adjusting cams
+- 1. Adjusting cams

+- Smooth adjustment

-Smooth adjustment Hard adjustment
+Hard adjustment